MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

     open Microsoft.Quantum.Intrinsic;

     @Test("QuantumSimulator")
-    @Test("ResourcesEstimator")
+    @Test("ToffoliSimulator")
     operation AllocateQubit () : Unit {
         ...
     }
 }
 ```

-After saving the file you will see two unit tests when running the tests: one where `AllocateQubit` runs on the `QuantumSimulator`, and one where it runs in the `ResourcesEstimator`.
+After saving the file you will see two unit tests when running the tests: one where `AllocateQubit` runs on the `QuantumSimulator`, and one where it runs in the `ToffoliSimulator`.

-The Q# compiler recognizes the built-in targets `"QuantumSimulator"`, `"ToffoliSimulator"`, and `"ResourcesEstimator"` as valid run targets for unit tests.
+The Q# compiler recognizes the built-in targets `"QuantumSimulator"`, and `"ToffoliSimulator"`, as valid run targets for unit tests.
 It is also possible to specify any fully qualified simulator name to define a custom run target.

 Besides the code file, the test project template includes the `.csproj` file with the following contents: